 Non-technical users should use the self-checking barcode fonts.
 Self-checking fonts (such as Code 39 and Codabar) have checking code built-in so it is unnecessary to calculate check characters.
 Check characters are used in more dense symbologies so the barcode scanner can verify the barcode was scanned correctly.
 However, to help users integrate barcodes into applications, IDAutomation provides several font encoders and application add-ins to automatically format the start, stop and check characters to the barcode font.

 Self-checking fonts are easy to use in graphical applications and can be entered directly from the keyboard.
 All barcodes require a start and stop character that must be included in the barcode so the scanner knows where the barcode starts and ends.
-For example, to create a barcode that encodes the data “1234ABCD” with the Code 39 Font: (1) select the font from the list of fonts in the application; (2) type the start character “!”; (3) type the data “1234ABCD”; (4) type the stop character “!”; and then change the font back to the default font of the document.
+For example, to create a barcode that encodes the data “1234ABCD” with the Code 39 Font: (1) select the font from the list of fonts in the application, (2) type the start character “!”, (3) type the data “1234ABCD”, (4) type the stop character “!”, then change the font back to the default font of the document.

 The best forms of printing from a web browser include using IDAutomation’s Streaming Barcode Server for IIS, ASP .NET Barcode Server Control or Java Barcode Servlets.
 See the Internet barcode FAQ for more information.
 IDAutomation provides the ability to use fonts in OpenType or TrueDoc format, which allows barcodes to be displayed dynamically and efficiently on web pages.
 A sample of fonts in this format and an evaluation of the conversion tools is available at the Internet Font Embedding Page.